evgeniums/cpp-validator/docs/index.md

 ## Checking member existence before validation

 By default only types compatibility is checked before validation.
 This can lead to exceptions or other errors or undefined behaviour in case the validation operation is requsted on the member that doesn't exist.
 To avoid such problems explicit or implicit checks of member existence can be used, see [Member existence](#member-existence).
-Though, those checks can add some overhead because a value might be looked up twice - the first one is to check exictence and the second one is to extract a value for validation.
+Though, those checks can add some overhead because a value might be looked up twice - the first one is to check existence and the second one is to extract a value for validation.
 So, it depends on the use case whether to enable or not enable pre-checking of member existence.

 ## Validation with text reports